trunkmaster/trunkmaster.github.io/README.md

 I guess it's more noticeable way to present project progress.
 Also it's handy to have some history of features evolution for writing future documentation.

-- **SoundKit:** finished implementation of methods to control sound subsystem properties (volume, mute, etc.).
+- **Sound:** _SoundKit_ now has implementated methods for sound subsystem properties control (volume, mute, etc.).
 Play/record functionality will be the next task.
+All _Sound Preferences_ controls has been implemented except "Advanced Preferences" panel
+(Mixer).

 - **Workspace:** rewritten application termination sequence.
 I had to implement private NSApplicationMain() to quit runloop and return to main().
 After that Workspace can correctly finish window manager lifecycle.
 Defaults written to disk on application quit - no more defaults corruption and application segfualting occur.
 Removed a lot of WindowMaker resources and code.
 Now it's part of Workspace is not WindowMaker anymore.
 It's Window Manger or WM.
 I plan to get rid of WINGs and rewrite
 WM on Objective-C (likely in version 2.0).

-- **Build toolchain:** I decide to push my local changes to upstream project - GNUstep.
-During the preperation process I switched to LLVM/clang 7.0.1, libdispatch updated to current github code (it seems they implemented it's own kqueue and pthread_workqueue - no need to have additional packaged for it), libobjc2 2.0, GNUstep Make 2.7.0.
+- **Build toolchain:** I've decided to push my local changes to upstream project - GNUstep.
+During the prepare I switched to LLVM/clang 7.0.1, libdispatch updated to current github code (it seems they have implemented it's own kqueue and pthread_workqueue - no need to have additional packages), libobjc2 2.0, GNUstep Make 2.7.0.
 There are no RPMs so far.

 - **GNUstep:** merged improvements are: _autolaunch_ functionality, interconnection with WM during application hiding, GNUstep appicon now passes double-click to WM, fixes to "Font Panel" weird look and behaviour on WM.